fmager/real-time/m4_optimization/s2_optimizing_deep_learning_training.md

 Anyways, in the tutorial there are two different networks to train.
 Either a super resolution GAN or a super resolution ResNet.
 I chose the ResNet.
 The data set is 13 GB for training and 6 GB for validation.
-Normally, I would expect to see the epoch, where you might recall we will sample the entire training data set, get faster after the first one, as more data is loaded from disk.
+Normally, I would expect to see the epochs, where you might recall we will sample the entire training data set, get faster after the first one, as more data is loaded from disk.
 There is a snag which can make optimization of this problem difficult.
 We usually random sample batches from the entire training data set.